SUKOHI/QuickDict/README.md

         ]
     ]

+# Update key-value data

+When you change key-value data of existing table, use `php artisan dict:refresh` command.
+The command has two ways.

+First one is with table name.

+    php artisan dict:refresh months

+And another one is width `--all` option.

+    php artisan dict:refresh --all

+Of cause this means all of your key-value data will be replaced with new ones.

 # Recommendation

-After running `php artisan dict` command, I recommend you to add created Seeder(s) into `database/seeds/DatabaseSeeder` if you'd like to manage your key-value data through seeder commnd like `php artisan migrate:fresh --seed`.
+After running `php artisan dict` command, I recommend you to add new Seeder(s) into `database/seeds/DatabaseSeeder` so that you can manage your key-value data also through seeder commnd like `php artisan migrate:fresh --seed`.

 # License